geb/geb-talks/talks/devoxx/src/slides/06-async.md

 * Ajax
 * Effects
+* SPAs

-Only practical solution is to use spin asserts.
+Only known solution is to use spin asserts.

 ## Spin asserts